MerciH/newsleter-signup/README.md

 # newsleter-signup

-#An authentification app that uses nodeJS
+# An authentification app that uses nodeJS

-Welcome to newsLetter or should I say photos Letter.
+Welcome to my newsLetter or should I say photos Letter.
 I will be sharing cool pictures to brighten your day.